Spring training in Phoenix, Arizona is a baseball lover’s paradise.

 These are just 2 of the great hotel options in the Phoenix area.

 - AC Hotel by Marriott Phoenix Tempe / Downtown – Exceptional

 - Hampton Inn Phoenix – Biltmore – Excellent

 With your home away from home set, try visiting a different ballpark each day.

 Are you a baseball fan and a music lover?
 During spring training check out Innings Festival at Tempe Beach Park in Tempe, Arizona on February 25 and 26, 2023.
 The 2023 musical lineup includes Eddie Vedder, Green Day, Weezer, The Black Crowes, The Offspring and many more.

 Want more baseball?
 Don’t forget to come back to Phoenix for the Fall League.
 In this league, the MLB teams assign some of their best prospects to showcase their skills in front of fans and major league scouts.
 The prospects are divided into six teams that play against one another in a shortened schedule.
 The fall league runs from early October through to mid-November.

 Head for the Sun!

-If you’re tired of the cold winter, then visiting Phoenix in February/March is the perfect remedy for the sun deprived baseball fan.
+Tired of the cold winter?
+Visiting Phoenix in February/March is the perfect remedy for the sun deprived baseball fan.